Reading Revolution

 The second unit of study is designed to help students evaluate peaceful means of resolving conflict and overcoming adversity.
 A study of World War II within the students' social studies curriculum is enhanced by the introduction of class sets of twelve book titles, grouped by similar themes and divided into two different reading levels.
 Symbolism and theme similarities are explored in English language arts literature circles.

-Second year studies will employ a similar cross-curricular method, additional live author presentations and multimedia methods to teach students the importance of strong character, as well as the value of reading on an imaginative and prosperous future.
+Second and third year studies will employ a similar cross-curricular method, additional live author presentations, and multimedia methods to teach students the importance of strong character, as well as the value of reading on an imaginative and prosperous future.

 With so many distractions vying for an adolescent's attention today, middle school is often a critical time when many children lose interest in reading and academic pursuits.
 By the time they enter ninth grade, these students often find their deficient skills and scholastic disengagement make it harder and harder to keep up with the curriculum.
-But preliminary tests conducted after one semester of the Reading Revolution program indicated a significant improvement in reading skills among participating students.
+But tests conducted after the implementation of the Reading Revolution program indicated a significant improvement in reading skills among participating students.

 By teaming up with schools across the country, Kids Need to Read will continue to connect kids with books, and illustrate the connection of books with a brighter future.
 And by immersing students in such an enriched academic environment, Reading Revolution will help children take a proactive role in their future success while establishing books as a personal and life-long support system.